 The good news is that cameras of all types are now cheaper, higher quality, and more accessible than ever.
 When connected to video recording software, these cameras can record lectures, labs, and more from the best vantage point (or points) in order to produce the highest fidelity experience possible.

-Here are just a few of the multi-camera lecture capture setups that instructors can use to bring their recorded classes to life in the new HiFi.
+Here are just a few of the multi-camera video recording setups that instructors can use to bring their recorded classes to life in the new HiFi.

 Lecture halls are big, sometimes dark, and full of people.
 As a result, single, fixed-camera lecture recording solutions can produce an on-demand video that is noisy, out-of-focus, or obstructed.
 And if the classroom features a projector or another large screen, it’s possible that the recording may be both too dark and too bright at the same time.